Actively Recruiting

 - Habitual eating period longer than 14 hours per day

-- Individuals with seasonal allergies allowed
+- Inclusion of individuals with seasonal allergies

-- Women of childbearing age must agree to use acceptable birth control during the study
+- Women of child-bearing age must agree to use acceptable birth control during the study

 - Ability to provide written informed consent